floweisshardt/atf/README.md

 Pick &amp; place application for the Care-O-Bot 4

-Various options are available via rosparam in grasping_test.launch:
+Various options are available via rosparam in grasping_app.launch:

 - scene: Defines which scene to use.
 All available scenes are stored in the scene_config.yaml file
 - arm: Defines the arm for the manipulation task.
 Options: